Roland Ayers, “Bull Fish,” 1971. (Woodmere Art Museum: Museum purchase with funds generously provided by Robert Kohler, 2021)

 Charles Knox Smith Hall

-"Representation is a crucial location of struggle for any exploited and oppressed people asserting subjectivity and decolonization of the mind." — Bell Hooks
+"Representation is a crucial location of struggle for any exploited and oppressed people asserting subjectivity and decolonization of the mind." — bell hooks

 Bodies and Souls traces the imaginative and ethical force of representational art while celebrating the growth of Woodmere’s collection through the generous underwriting of Robert and Frances Coulborn Kohler.
 Woodmere’s continuing partnership with the Kohlers is grounded in a commitment to Philadelphia’s artists and to works in which visibility and self-definition are actively claimed.